 While ‘punching right’ should conventionally be avoided, in establishing an authentically nationalist Australian movement, we must unpack John Howard’s past critiques of multiculturalism, and explain its shortcomings.
 As Australia’s longest serving Prime Minister since Sir Robert Menzies, John Howard is worshipped by many on the Australian Right.
 Among other things, many have applauded Howard’s objection… Continue reading John Howard’s Inadequate Opposition to Multiculturalism

 In previous posts, I’ve explained that race is foundational to both individual and group identity.
-This is what makes civic nationalism problematic: as when different groups naturally express their own racial identities, they engage in all-encompassing struggles for power and resources.
+This is what makes civic nationalism problematic: when different groups naturally express their own racial identities, they engage in all-encompassing struggles for power and resources.
 Nevertheless, this reality is constantly downplayed by various apologies for multi-racialism.
-Such claims include;… Continue reading The Genetic Basis of Racial Tribalism
+Such claims include; Mass… Continue reading The Genetic Basis of Racial Tribalism